evennia/evennia/docs/source/Howtos/Tutorial-Building-a-Train.md

             self.msg_contents(f"The train is moving forward to {room.name}.")
 ```

 We added a lot of code here.
-Since we changed the `at_object_creation` to add in variables we will
-have to reset our train object like earlier (using the `@typeclass/force/reset` command).
+Since we changed the `at_object_creation` to add in variables we will have to reset our train object like earlier (using the `@typeclass/force/reset` command).

 We are keeping track of a few different things now: whether the train is moving or standing still,
 which direction the train is heading to and what rooms the train will pass through.

-We also added some methods: one to start moving the train, another to stop and a third that actually
-moves the train to the next room in the list.
+We also added some methods: one to start moving the train, another to stop and a third that actually moves the train to the next room in the list.
 Or makes it stop driving if it reaches the last stop.

-Let's try it out, using `@py` to call the new train functionality:
+Let's try it out, using `py` to call the new train functionality:

 ```
-@reload
+> reload
-@typeclass/force/reset train = train.TrainObject
+> typeclass/force/reset train = train.TrainObject
-enter train
+> enter train
-@py here.goto_next_room()
+> py here.goto_next_room()
 ```

 You should see the train moving forward one step along the rail road.

 ## Adding in scripts

-If we wanted full control of the train we could now just add a command to step it along the track
-when desired.
-We want the train to move on its own though, without us having to force it by manually
-calling the `goto_next_room` method.
+If we wanted full control of the train we could now just add a command to step it along the track when desired.
+We want the train to move on its own though, without us having to force it by manually calling the `goto_next_room` method.

 To do this we will create two [scripts](../Components/Scripts.md): one script that runs when the train has stopped at
 a station and is responsible for starting the train again after a while.
 The other script will take